Education for Property Tax Professionals

 A list of approved instructors can be found on the Approved Instructors for Educational Courses page of the PTAD website.

-The Comptroller is required to approve content of certification examinations for property tax professionals (Occupations Code Section 1151.1015).
-Accordingly, the Comptroller has approved the following examinations administered by TDLR: Appraiser Level III; Registered Professional Appraiser (RPA); Registered Texas Assessor-Collector (RTA); and Registered Texas Collector (RTC).
+The Comptroller's office is required to approve content of certification examinations for property tax professionals (Occupations Code Section 1151.1015).
+Accordingly, the Comptroller's office has approved the following examinations administered by TDLR: Appraiser Level III; Registered Professional Appraiser (RPA); Registered Texas Assessor-Collector (RTA); and Registered Texas Collector (RTC).